Nilambur Ayisha

-Nilambur Ayisha (b.1935) is an Indian actress who works in the Malayalam film industry.
+Nilambur Ayisha is an Indian actress who works in the Malayalam film industry and Malayalam Drama industry.
 She started her career as a theater artist.
 Later she became a supporting actress in the Malayalam movies in late 1960s and 1970s.
 She has acted in more than 50 movies.
 She was the first woman to act in Malayalam movies and dramas from the Muslim community.

+Manju Warrier portrayed Nilambur Ayisha in Ayisha, a 2023 Malayalam language biographical film about her life.
+The movie is directed by Aamir Pallikkal and produced by Zakariya Mohammed.

 Early life

-Ayisha was born in 1935 at Nilambur in the erstwhile Madras Presidency.
+Ayisha was born in Nilambur in the erstwhile Madras Presidency.
 Born into a rich family, she was interested in arts.
 At the age of 13, she was made to marry a 47-year-old man.
 But her marriage was called off in the fifth day.
 She was a single mother since then.